prysmaticlabs/documentation/website/docs/advanced/migrating-keys.md

 **When removal of the account has been confirmed, the new, migrated validator process can be started.**

-:::danger Good Practice
+:::danger Best Practice
-In order to minimise slashing risk, it is recommended that the migrated validator is not started until at least 1 epoch following the last action taken by the original validator.
-Epoch status can be monitored on multipe websites, however, typically a new epoch is created approximatley every 6.5 minutes, waiting 7.5 minutes after stopping the original validator should significantly reduce the risk of slashing.
+To reduce slashing risk, we recommend waiting at least 1 epoch following the last action taken by the original validator.
+This usually takes about ten minutes.
 :::